 GRADE-SPECIFIC REQUIREMENTS A capacity of 4,000 is required, with the (demonstrable) potential to increase this to 5,000 in the future.
 GRADE 1 The club must have the ability to segregate home and visiting supporters.
 Any segregated area must have exclusive entrances, exits, accessible, female and male toilet facilities and catering facilities.
 The latter may be of the mobile type.
 All Step 1 fixtures are subject to the Football Spectators Act 1989 (which amongst other things contains provisions relating to football banning orders) and the Football (Offences) Act 1991 (which amongst other things creates offences that are specific to football matches).
 GRADE 2 A capacity of 3,000 is required, with the (demonstrable) potential to increase this to 4,000 in the future.
 GRADE 3 A capacity of 1,950 is required, with the (demonstrable) potential to increase this to 3,000 in the future.
-GRADE 4 A capacity of 1,300 is required, with the (demonstrable) potential to increase this to 1,950 in the future.
+GRADE 4 A capacity of 1,300 is required.
 GRADE 5 GRADE 6 There is no minimum capacity at this level, but a club should be mindful that the minimum requirement for Grade 4 is 1,300.
 GRADE 7 NEW BUILDS AND CONVERSIONS Consideration must be given to the desired capacity which the club is aiming for and the facilities it wants to provide.
 It is important that clubs have the space within their stadiums to allow where possible for cost-effective expansion of stands and terraces to take place in order to meet the capacities outlined above.